rixx/ramble/ideas.md

       bad competitor and not cooperative, because your opponent can't grow.
 It's ok to win.
 "If I assume that I am making myself more worthy of respect by winning, then I must believe, consciously or unconsciously, that by defeating someone, I am making him less worthy of respect.
 I can’t go up without pushing someone else down.
 This belief involves us in a needless sense of guilt.
 It's a privilege to compete.
+[IGOT]
-- [ ] self-emergence > self-improvement (because one implies the other, but not the other way round)
+- [ ] self-emergence > self-improvement (because one implies the other, but not the other way round) self improvement is a lie (alan watts)
-- [ ] Problem solving: Understand problem, make plan, follow plan, review result
+- [ ] Problem solving: Understand problem, make plan, follow plan, review result [HTSI]
 - [ ] Introduce shorthands and notations as a way of learning/familiarising/ease of recall.
 Cf legibility.
+[HTSI]
 - [ ] Play with constraints, cast-offs, repurposing.
 Sandals out of tires.
 Explore the adjacent possible, and expand it.
       Networking, both in ideas and people.
 Be receptive to the ideas of others (separate post probably).
 Numbers game: more people more ideas more prolific more success.
 [WGICF]